FluxxField/FFC/README.md

   - Assault Rifle
   - DMR
   - LMG
+  - Battle Experience
+  - Fast Mags
 - Juggernaut
   - Size Matters
+  - Conditioning
 - Jester
   - Way of the Jester
   - King of Fools
+  - Jokes on You

 ### Class - Marksman
 #### Marksman (Common) (One use)